tomas7770/lua-doom/docs/lua/luahack.md

  - `string name`: Name to use in the DEHACKED lump.

  - `function f`: Lua function to be called as codepointer.
 For actor functions, takes 1 argument of type `Mobj`.
 For weapons functions, takes a `Player` followed by a `Pspr`.
+Any other arguments have their value set to MBF21 arguments defined in the DEHACKED.

 `nil registerMobjMethod(string name, function f)`: Registers a Lua function for use as a `Mobj` method.
 This is so that you can call the function with the syntax `mobjVariable:name()` instead of `name(mobjVariable)`.